 Friday, August 12 at 6:30 pm ET (New York)

-This is an in-person event at the National Museum of Mathematics at 11 East 26th Street in NYC.
-Please arrive 10 to 15 minutes before the event to complete registration.
+This is an in-person event at the National Museum of Mathematics at 11 East 26th Street in Manhattan.
+Please arrive 10 to 15 minutes before the event start time to complete registration.

 Masks must be worn at all times inside the Museum and all visitors ages five and up must show acceptable proof of full vaccination against COVID-19.
 (MoMath does not accept digital images or photocopies of vaccination cards.)